Go to the profile of Commission Factory

 Some advertisers choose to use a bright yellow colour as the background or border for their web page, to highlight content, or create a strong logo.
 It is also a compelling choice for call-to-action buttons as it stands out.

-Examples of The Colour Yellow in Marketing
+Examples of the Colour Yellow in Marketing

 Brands like IKEA use the colour yellow to reflect the joy and optimism of designing your home.
 It creates a bold and instantly memorable logo and is used alongside other warm colours throughout the website design: